innoWADEtech/dash_gallery/README.md

 # Dash Image Gallery

-Dash Image Gallery is a Dash component library.
+Dash Image Gallery is a Dash component library from react-grid-gallery to display images.
+An additional prop added to track images selected easily though this information is present in the array of object image data.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation